- Difficulty: Easy

 First: wrap it in oiled paper, similar to baking paper, and place it in a tin box or jar with a lid when it is cold.

 Second: Place the container in a cool, dry place!
 The caramelized sugar tends to melt in the heat.
 It can be stored for quite a long time, even a few months, or at least until the temperature gets too hot and the sugar tends to melt.

 Lemon is necessary to avoid the crystallization of sugar.
 Honey, instead of glucose, is used to improve its resistance to moisture.
-To clean the pan from the caramel, just add a little water and bring everything to boil, so the mixture will be more fluid!
+To remove the caramel from the pan, just add a little water and bring everything to a boil, so the mixture will be more fluid!